-When parents request their child be withdrawn from religious education parents are interviewed by the Headteacher to clarify the beliefs and practices that they wish their child to be excluded from.
-Because of the need to ensure their safety pupils, when withdrawn, complete material brought from home in their own classroom.
+When parents request their child be withdrawn from religious education, parents are interviewed by the Headteacher to clarify the beliefs and practices that they wish their child to be excluded from.
+If necessary, they will complete different work outside of the classroom.